vonmillhausen/sf2000/README.md

 - [SF2000 Bluetooth Mod by IQ_132](https://neo-source.com/stuff/datafrog/)
 - [SF2000 Theme Compilation Page](https://zerter555.github.io/sf2000-collection/)
 - [Silent background music file](/sounds/silentMusic/pagefile.sys) (replace the file in the `Resources` folder on the microSD card)
+- [Silent Sounds Pack by Dtyen](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) (direct link to zip; replaces _all_ non-music UI sounds with silence)
 - [Tadpole](https://github.com/EricGoldsteinNz/tadpole) (a general SF2000 management tool)
 - [ZFBTool](https://github.com/Dteyn/ZFBTool) (a tool for creating `.zfb` files for pairing custom thumbnails with arcade ROMs)

 ---

 ## Document Version History
+- `20231003 - 1.39`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details.
+Corrected a detail about the relationship between arcade `.zfb` files and the `.zip` files they point to (thanks `.ericgoldstein`!).
+Added a note to the [Firmware](#firmwarebios-bisrvasd) section about the official firmware update process wiping the microSD card, and a note to the [Save States](#save-states) section about how to back up game saves (thanks for the suggestion `@uli42`!).
+Added [a simple firmware version checking tool](https://vonmillhausen.github.io/sf2000/tools/firmwareVersionChecker.htm), so that folks don't have to use the boot logo changer to check (which always seemed clunky to me).
+Added a link to `dteyn`'s Silent Sounds pack.
+Fixed some small typos.

 - `20230926 - 1.38`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details.
 Added some additional references to Tadpole, and added credits for `jasongrieves_02643` who has been doing a lot of recent development work on the tool lately.
 Updated the [CPU section](#cpu) to reference the fact that the CPU clock has been increased in the latest firmware.
 Added links to `iq_132`'s Bluetooth mod.
 Added [a section about the `.zfb` files](#zfb-files) used in the arcade section.
 Rearranged the details in [the Bootloader Bug section](#bootloader-bug) to hopefully make things a bit clearer.

 - `20230905 - 1.37`: Added note about `bnister`'s CPU clock bump discovery to the [Firmware](#firmwarebios-bisrvasd) section.
 Added link to `dteyn`'s new background music tool to the [Sounds](#sounds) and [Tools and Links](#tools-and-links) sections.